 McMaster Children’s Hospital

 NOC Code: 4212 - **Wage data rounded down to the nearest dollar.
 Local (or regional) income may vary.
-Last updated on Dec.
-15, 2019.
+Last updated in May, 2021.

 Are you keen on making a difference in peoples’ lives?
 Do you want to help those who are less fortunate and need help to get back on their feet?
 If you’re looking to launch a rewarding career in an in-demand industry, then the Community Services Worker is the program to get you started.